OCULA Award for Special Achievement

 • Planning and implementing a library program (e.g. innovative approaches to teaching, reference services, or community engagement) which demonstrates impact, collaboration, and longevity

 Nominees for this award may be an individual person or a group.
+When nominating a group, please select 1-2 individuals to receive the award on behalf of the group.

 Criteria/Eligibility